Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/updatePlayer1Score.md

 ## Feature

-It initiates the game.
+updates the player 1 score.

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: ball got escaped from player 2 slab

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given the ball is moving and player 1 and player 2 are active

+  When ball gets escaped from player 2 slab.

+  Then this module updates player 1 score by 1 and calls check for win module and display score module.